yamauchih/3b1b_manim_examples/202008_corner_cube_mirror/readme_202008_corner_cube_mirror.md

 ## Overview

-Here is my YouTube video's source code with BSD 3-Clause "New" or "Revised" License.
+Here is my YouTube video's source code.

 This is my very first manim code.
 I had a lot of trial and error.
-But, the later code is a bit more organized and the earlier code is more difficult to read.
-Thus, probably it is easier to read the later code.
+Probably the later code is a bit more organized.
+Thus, I recommend to read the later code if you are interested in the source code.

+License: BSD 3-Clause "New" or "Revised" License.

 ## Vertical angles introduction